 L’homéopathie, médecine plébiscitée par plus de 70% des FRANÇAIS, est en grave danger !

-Homeopathy, a form of medicine popular with 70% of the FRENCH people, is in grave danger!
+Homeopathy, a form of medicine popular with over 70% of FRENCH people, is in grave danger!

 Firstly: it’s not medicine, so that’s a mendacious claim right from the start.
 Secondly: it’s ye olde Argument From Popularity fallacy, this time unsubtly employed to imply VOTES!!! are at risk.
 I do not think they can provide good evidence for that 70%.
 Perhaps half of that number use homeopathy, knowingly or unknowingly (since pharmacists frequently won’t tell you that’s what they’re pushing as OTC cold relief), and far fewer would subscribe to the bullshit if they actually knew what it was.